ABOUT

 BOARD OF DIRECTORSTakahiro Inagawa, Representative Director and Chief Executive Officer

-Satoshi Nakayama, Director and Vice President of Launch Vehicle
+Satoshi Nakayama, Representative Director and President

 Keiji Atsuta, Director and Chief Operating Officer